majguo/open-liberty-demo/aad-oidc-integration/readme.md

-# Secure Liberty Application with Azure Active Directory OpenID Connect
+# Secure Liberty Application with Azure AD OpenID Connect

 ## Introduction
 This demo project provides an example on how to secure your application which is running on Open Liberty / WebSphere Liberty server by using Azure Active Directory OpenID Connect, including: